OdyAsh/ansari-whatsapp/docs/lld/dev_prompts_for_coding_ansari_whatsapp.md

 ## Message 1

-See the implementation of #sym:AnsariClient  and this file? #file:whatsapp_api_router.py
+See the implementation of #sym:AnsariClient  and this file? #file:whatsapp_router.py

 Here's the issue:

-The file in whatsapp_api_router takes a long time to respond to AnsariClient, so i need a way for whatsapp_api_router to say to AnsariClient "processing" so that no httpcore.ReadTimeout occurs.
+The file in whatsapp_router takes a long time to respond to AnsariClient, so i need a way for whatsapp_router to say to AnsariClient "processing" so that no httpcore.ReadTimeout occurs.
 How to do that? (i.e., send any form of communication to show that connection is still alive)

 (Note: I know i can just increase the read timeout of AnsariClient like what's mentioned here: #fetch : https://www.python-httpx.org/advanced/timeouts/#:~:text=HTTPX%20is%20careful%20to%20enforce,5%20seconds%20of%20network%20inactivity. , but i don't want to do that)